netconstruct/generator-netconstruct/generators/app/templates/README.md

 # Project Information

-CMS: Kentico/Umbraco
+- CMS: N/A

-Functional Specifications: N/C
+- Functional Specifications: N/A

-Jira Board: N/C
+- Jira Board: N/A

-Trello Board: N/C
+- Trello Board: N/A

-Slack channel: N/C
+- Slack channel: N/A

-Preview URL: N/C
+- Preview URL: N/A

-Live URL: N/C
+- Live URL: N/A

-Database: N/C
+- Database: N/A

-License: N/C
+- Design link: N/A

-Design link: N/C
+- Lead Developer(s): N/A

 ___